LiskArchive/lisk-legacy-docs/README.md

 ##### When to use references

-- In Table of content
+- In table of contents
 - Inside of the content.
 Scan content for helpful cross-references

 ##### How to create references